PublicDomainRelease/ModelMuse/readme.txt

 listed below.
 In some cases, the files must be altered before they can be used with ModelMuse.
 The required changes are listed below.

-General instructions for installing packages in Delphi XE2
+General instructions for installing packages in Delphi XE or XE2
 1. If the component comes with an installer run the installer.
 2. If you are compiling the components from source code, you need to add the directories containing the source code to the Library path for both the